 Without a team of volunteers, this never would've happened.
 At least one person is needed to manage each animal.
 Otherwise, they might get loose and run away.

 The more people involved with an event, the more dogs and cats can go.
 Ask your local animal shelter if they have an email newsletter or group chat for volunteers.
 This is the easiest way to plug-in and plan to attend events where you can make a difference.

 Ready to help dogs and cats in your city?

 Pass this article along to people who are passionate about animals, too.

 First time reader?
-Click here to meet the author, Daniel "Dogfather" Wallen.
+Click here to discover why Daniel Wallen is crazy about dogs.